phpMyDomo/phpMyDomo/doc/INSTALL.md

 `nano /etc/apache2/sites-available/default`

 __5) move the content of your phpMyDomo-phpMyDomo-XXXX/www/ directory to the directory where you have configured Apache to serve files from__.
-_Ie on debian, if you use the default webserver location in /var/www/, do:_
+_Ie on debian, if you're using the default webserver location in /var/www/, do:_
 `mv -f /home/USERNAME/phpMyDomo-phpMyDomo-XXXX/www/* /var/www/`
+_Notice: Be sure that you've copied the /home/USERNAME/phpMyDomo-phpMyDomo-XXXX/www/.htaccess (hidden) file to your webserver root directory, else you will get a 404 when trying to access phpMyDomo from your web browser._

 __6) restart apache__
 `apache2ctl restart`